kngude24/Latin102/quiz2.md

 3. Eurytion expected to marry Deianira.
 Eurytion’s brothers were centaurs.
   - Eurytion (Antecedent)
   - Eurtion, whose brothers were centaurs, was expected to marry Deianira.
-  - Nominative, masculine, singular because Eurytion is the subject❌
+  - Revision--Genetive, masculine, singular because Eurytion is the posession❌
-  - Qui❌
+  - revision-- cuius❌
 4. Nessus tried to rape Deianira.
 Hercules killed Nessus.
   - Nessus (Antecedent)
   - Nessus who Hercules killed, tried to rape Deianira.
-  - Nominative, masculine, singular because Nessus is the subject ❌
+  - Revisions--Accusative , masculine, singular because Nessus is the direct object❌
-  - Qui❌
+  - Revisions--quem❌
 5. Nessus gave Deianira a vial of blood.
 Hercules was poisoned by the blood.=
   - Nessus (Antecedent)
   - Nessus gave Deianira a vial of blood by which Hercules was poisoned.